-A {\em Hadamard manifold} $M$ is simply-connected complete Riemannian manifold having nonpositive sectional curvature everywhere; see \cite[V.4]{Sakai1996}.
-For any two points in $M$, a geodesic connecting them is uniquely determined (up to an affine rescaling).
+A {\em Hadamard manifold} $M$ is a simply-connected complete Riemannian manifold having nonpositive sectional curvature everywhere; see \cite[V.4]{Sakai1996}.
+For any two points in $M$, a geodesic connecting them is uniquely determined (up to affine rescaling).
 The exponential map $\exp_x$ is a diffeomorphism from $T_x$ to $M$.
-The parallel transport from $T_x$ to $T_y$ along the geodesic is simply written as $\tau_{x \to y}$.
+The parallel transport from $T_x$ to $T_y$ along the geodesic is simply denoted by $\tau_{x \to y}$.